resbaz/nectar-cloud-lessons/README.md

 to "E" (in the style of Software Carpentry).
 These are used to answer questions and to show distress if the students aren't keeping up or need help.

-## Extension challenge

-There is also a set of extension challenges, should time permit: [ExtraChallenges.md](Extension/ExtraChallenges.md).
-These cover connecting to the VM.

 # Thoughts after delivering the first two lessons as a 1.45 hour workshop.

 ## The questions